Tainted\\Coders

 let type_registry = world.resource::<AppTypeRegistry>();

-Components registered with register_type in scenes must implement the Reflect and FromWorld traits.
+Components registered with App::register_type that are in scenes must implement the Reflect and FromWorld traits.

 The FromWorld trait determines how your component is constructed when it loads.